Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining or settling lawsuits in a Minnesota court

-- Carrying on matters of internal affairs, like manager or board member meetings
+- Carrying on matters of internal affairs, like LLC member and/or manager meetings

 - Having bank accounts in the state